-If there are fewer applicants than there are places available for entry in September 2020, everyone who applies will be offered a place.
+If there are fewer applicants than there are places available for entry in September 2022, everyone who applies will be offered a place.
 If there are more applicants than there are places available the following criteria will be considered, in order, to determine who will be offered a place:

-- 1. Children who are or were previously looked after A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, residence, or special guardianship order.
-(See definitions below of children who are or were previously looked after) - 2.
+- 1. Children who are or were previously looked after A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, residence, or special guardianship order including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
 Medical or social needs of the child Children for whom it is essential to be admitted to a specific school because of special circumstances to do with significant medical needs and or social needs.
 (See definition below of medical or social needs of the child) - 3.
 Medical reasons relevant to parent(s) Parent(s) where there are special medical reasons for seeking a place for their child at the school.
 (See definition below of medical reasons relevant to parent(s) and parent) - 4.
 Siblings Children with a brother or sister attending the school at the time of application.
 (See definition below of sibling) - 5.
-Children of staff in the school Children where their parent(s) have been employed by the federation for at least two years at the date of application or where the member of staff has been recruited to a vacant post where there is demonstrable skills shortage. - 6.
+Children of staff in the school Children where their parent(s) have been employed by the school for at least two years at the date of application or where the member of staff has been recruited to a vacant post where there is demonstrable skills shortage. - 6.
 Distance from home to school Places are allocated to applicants who live closest to the school.
 This must be the address where parents and child normally live and they must be living there on the closing date for receipt of applications.
 (See definition below of distance)